“Do not take investment advice from Social Media Influencers” Indian government releases guidelines.

 Industry Experts are constantly pointing out that most financial content providers are not competent to provide advice as many of them are young people who are just getting started in financial investing.

-Reportedly some finfluencers, including popular YouTubers namely PR Sundar, Ankur Warikoo, Akshat Srivastav, Booming Bulls had promoted Vauld.
+Reportedly some finfluencers, including popular YouTubers namely PR Sundar, Ankur Warikoo, Akshat Srivastav, and Booming Bulls had promoted Vauld.

 Vauld is a Singapore-based KYC-compliant crypto exchange operating in India.
 It was founded by Darshan Bathija, and Sanju Sony Kurian in 2018.